1

 sshexec passes any argument after } to ssh-command (ssh if not

-extra arguments after destination (it may also add a -- argument
+arguments after it (it may also add a -- argument immediately

-immediately before destination) to cause the remote shell it
+before destination) to cause the remote shell it change working

-change working directory to directory, if specified, and execute
+directory to directory, if specified, and execute the provided

-the provided command and arguments as a regular command rather
+command and arguments as a regular command rather than as shell

 OPTIONS